Why Do We Care About People?

 To accomplish this big task, we have classes, including practical work, that equip students with the knowledge, skills, and attitudes to work with all people.
 Examine the sociology and social work courses, and you will see that we teach students knowledge of human growth and development, research, counseling, ethics, problem-solving, clients of all sizes to include individuals, families, small groups, organizations and communities, racial minorities, gays and lesbians, urban and rural culture, aging, child welfare, income maintenance, marriage, family life education, social welfare policy, administration, crime and corrections, intercultural relations, social theory, and social and medical issues in social work and sociology.
 We require all social work students to work with clients two semesters under the supervision of professionals.
 We take students to inner city Chicago and to Yucatan, Mexico that they might experience cultures vastly different from their own.

 Do We Have Quality Faculty?

-Each faculty member has one or more earned degrees from prestigious graduate schools in social work or sociology.
+Each faculty member has one or more earned degrees from prestigious graduate schools in social work.
 Peruse the faculty page of this website, and you will gain an appreciation of their academic credentials.
-They have more than 102 years professional experience in social work and sociology.
+They have more than 102 years professional experience in social work.
 They have lived in five countries for more than one year and have traveled in more than sixty countries.
 But they are fresh and vital in their interests and are currently conducting original exciting research.